-In January of 2018, Water Quality voluntarily redeemed \$920 thousand of principal on its Junior Lien Sewer Revenue bonds, Series 2015A and 2015B.
-In October 2018, Water Quality purchased and deposited U.S. Treasury securities in an irrevocable escrow to defease \$135.8 million of outstanding 2010, 2011B, and 2012 Sewer Revenue and Refunding bonds.
-Substantially all of the funding for the escrow came from the \$144.9 million Brightwater judgement awarded to the County in 2016.
+In January of 2018, Water Quality voluntarily redeemed \$920 thousand of principal on its Junior Lien Sewer Revenue Bonds, Series 2015A and 2015B.
+In October 2018, Water Quality purchased and deposited U.S. Treasury securities in an irrevocable escrow to defease \$135.8 million of outstanding 2010, 2011B, and 2012 Sewer Revenue and Refunding Bonds.
+Substantially all the funding for the escrow came from the \$144.9 million Brightwater judgement awarded to the County in 2016.
 In November 2018, Water Quality issued \$124.5 million in Sewer Revenue Bonds, Series 2018B, to fund its capital program.
 In December 2018, Water Quality remarketed two Junior Lien Variable Sewer Revenue Bonds, Series 2011 and 2012 at \$100.0 million each.
-These were remarketed at fixed rates of 2.5 and 2.6 percent respectively, and are subject to mandatory repurchase in June, 2020 and March, 2021, respectively.
+These were remarketed at fixed rates of 2.5 and 2.6 percent, respectively and are subject to mandatory repurchase in December 2020 and December 2021, respectively.
 Water Quality received \$27.8 million in low interest state loans in 2018 at rates between 1.7 and 2.7 percent.

-The County made history on April 19, 2018, when Water Quality became the nation's first utility to receive a loan from the EPA'S newly created Water Infrastructure Finance and Innovation Act (WIFIA) program - the first major federal assistance program for municipal utilities in almost 20 years.
+On April 19, 2018, Water Quality became the nation's first utility to receive a loan from the EPA's newly created Water Infrastructure Finance and Innovation Act (WIFIA) program - the first major federal assistance program for municipal utilities in almost 20 years.
 The \$134.5 million loan for the Georgetown Wet Weather Treatment Station locks in a 3.1 percent interest rate through the 2051 final maturity date of the loan.
-Draws on this loan will reimburse Water Quality for costs incurred on the Georgetown project and must be made no later than one year after substantial completion of the project, which is currently scheduled for January of 2022.
-No draws were taken on this loan in 2018.
+Draws on this loan will reimburse Water Quality for costs incurred on the Georgetown project and must be made no later than one year after substantial completion of the project, which is currently scheduled for February of 2022.
+No draws were taken on this loan in 2019 and 2018.
 The WIFIA Loan will be evidenced by the County issuing a sewer revenue bond to the EPA.